 Also, if I am protected it seems from the summary screens that the protection is actually being provided by Windows Defender, so if this is protecting me and stopping me from fully initiating Kaspersky then I could be paying Kaspersky for nothing.

-Best answer by FLOOD
+Best answer by Flood and Flood's wife

 Please tell us:

 - Operating system, version & build